SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-04-covid-rebound.md

 I mean, what are the odds that the universe is _that_ ironic?

 As you can see here, the odds are excellent: it appears that your humble Weekend Editor is now the possessor of a case of COVID-19 rebound.
+Tired, achy, somewhat productive cough, runny nose, and about 1&deg;C fever.
+So it's mild, I guess?

 At least I know it's not paxlovid's fault; it's the damn virus.

 ---